New Zealand police battle protesters as tents burn, Parliament camp is cleared

-By early afternoon, the situation had descended into chaos as protesters violently resisted, hurling chairs, bottles, bricks and other objects at officers, according to authorities and videos taken by protesters and local journalists.
+By early afternoon, the situation had descended into chaos as protesters hurled chairs, bottles, bricks and other objects at officers, according to authorities and videos shared by protesters and local journalists.

-Some footage appeared to show protesters deliberately setting fire to tents, then throwing fuel onto the blaze.
+Some footage appeared to show protesters setting fire to tents, then throwing fuel onto the blaze.
 One of the fires engulfed a children’s playground as gas canisters could be heard exploding across Parliament grounds.

 Ardern showed flashes of anger as she said authorities could no longer tolerate weeks of “hostility, resistance, and violence” from some of the protesters, especially as coronavirus infections are soaring to record levels in the Pacific island nation.